EvoLib/evo-lib/examples/09_evoenv/01_line_follower/README.md

 The robot should stay close to the line while continuously moving forward.

-The task is solved well when the robot:
+A successful controller should:

 - corrects steering smoothly
 - avoids losing the track
-- survives for many simulation steps
+- remains on the for many simulation steps

 ---